Ngz91/klickwellMLmodel/README.md

 Building Machine learning and neural networks models to predict the winner out of five horses.
 An attempt to rearrange the results given by the Klickwell method.

-Dataset of Venezuelan horse racing, collected and arranged by my father and me in our spare time, it gets updated almost every month with new data.
+Dataset of Venezuelan horse racing, collected and arranged by my father and i in our spare time, we ipdate it almost every month with new data.

 Description of the features:
 - Fecha: Date of the race